 - Write ad copy that engages and connects.
 How you write your ads can play a significant role in whether someone clicks on the ad.
 If your ad copy is boring and does not get your customers’ attention, then no one will engage with your message.

 - Use location targeting to target geographic areas.
 If your business relies on customers in specific areas, then you should use geographic targeting only to show your ads to specific customers.
 This comes in handy for companies who sell winter wear and only want to show in cold climates or service companies with limited service areas.

 - Implement the right bid strategy.
 There are different bid strategies that you can choose from when setting up your campaign-level settings.
 I like to use Maximize Clicks for the first few months of a campaign because this will drive more clicks to the landing page and does not require lots of data.

-The truth is that Google AdWords is pretty easy once you have a handle on the different ad extensions, bidding strategies, and AdWords optimization tactics for your industry.
+The truth is that Google Ads is pretty easy once you have a handle on the different ad extensions, bidding strategies, and AdWords optimization tactics for your industry.

 Now that we know why you should take time to optimize your Google Ads account, let’s take a look at some of the ways to do this in a timely and effective manner.

 7 Simple Google Ads Optimization Strategies That You Can Use Right Now!

 If you are like most business owners, you have a tight Google Ads budget, and your time is stretched thin so you can’t spend lots of time A/B testing your ad groups or test different bid strategies.